nickschuch/marco/README.md

 ### Why?

 I created this proxy for 2 reasons.
-* To be able to implement this on a local development host with multiple containers.
+* Local development with more than one container that needs to run on a single HTTP port (eg. 80)
-* So loadbalancers don't have to be on the same network as the other Docker containers.
+* Load balance across multiple hosts with containers ready to serve a single site.
+Powered by Docker Swarm.

 ![Why](/docs/why.png "Why")